russinnes/EOTDecode/README.md

 rtl_test -p (wait a few minutes and write it down) edit ~/EOTDecode/EOTconfig.py and change the PPM value to the one you noted earlier

-*Note* - You will have to experiment with gain value (0-48) in the config file, I had good results with "None" (auto)
+*Note* - You will have to experiment with gain value (0-48) in the config file.
+I had good results with "None" (auto)

 ```